-To remove a license, choose Manage Your Licenses... from the QLab menu and click the Remove button next to the license you wish to remove.
+To remove a license installed on your Mac, choose Manage Your Licenses... from the QLab menu and click the Remove button next to the license you wish to remove.
 If the Remove button is not visible, log in to the account that owns that license to reveal it.

 You can also remotely remove a license from any Mac by logging into your Figure 53 account on our website.
 To do this, click on the See details link next to the license you want to remove, and then click Deactivate for the seat you want to deactivate.
 The link will change to say Cancel pending deactivation.
 If you click again, it will change back to Deactivate and nothing will change.
 If you leave it alone, the seat will be released the next time QLab is launched on that Mac.
 Please note that the Mac must be connected to the internet when QLab launches for remote deactivation to work.

 In between the time that you click Deactivate and the time that QLab is relaunched, the seat will remain unavailable for reinstallation.

 Installing and removing QLab licenses is typically done over the internet, and that's the fastest and easiest way to do it.
 If your Mac cannot be connected to the internet, maybe because you're on a boat, or your IT department is grouchy, and you cannot or do not wish to use USB licenses, you can install a QLab license by using offline activation.
 You'll need to have QLab installed on the offline Mac in order to begin.